Policy for Use of Animals in Teaching and Research

 The President of the University is required to establish an Institutional Animal Care and Use Committee (IACUC).
 Its charge and composition are outlined in Section 2.
 One of our duties is to review proposals that involve any living vertebrate animals (not just those listed in the 1966 Act) to ensure that they meet federal regulations.

 The proposal review is based upon the "Protocol for the Humane Care and Use of Live Vertebrate Animals," which is discussed in Section 5 of this handbook.
 Some projects will pose little or no harm to animals and these can be reviewed in less than one week.
 Others may require more time to duplicate and distribute and for appropriate consultation.
-Copies of the form itself may be obtained from the Office of the Associate Dean of the College of Natural Resources and Sciences, who serves as Chair of the Institutional Animal Care and Use Committee.
+Copies of the form itself may be obtained from the Office of the Dean of the College of Natural Resources and Sciences, who serves as Chair of the Institutional Animal Care and Use Committee.

 The IACUC is also required to inspect all animal facilities and study areas where animals are maintained in captivity on a biannual basis.
 We schedule these visits with facility supervisors.
 Please note that these same facilities are also subject to unannounced inspections by United States Department of Agriculture.
 We have attempted to summarize what we and the U. S. D. A. inspectors will be examining in Section 4.

 Agencies sponsoring funded research often have their own sets of regulations and policies that must be followed if HSU faculty, staff, or students are to be eligible to receive their grants.
-One of the most important of these documents in the Public Health Service Policy on Humane Care and Use of Laboratory Animals.
+One of the most important of these documents is the Public Health Service Policy on Humane Care and Use of Laboratory Animals.
 Please refer to Section 6 of this handbook for a summary of these policies, along with statements adopted by a series of professional societies.

 - be familiar with pertinent rules and regulations;